FAQ

 https://example.com/cart - code won't work here

-If you still want our code to work globally in that case, you have to set scope as default - ‘/’ and add the following response header: "Service-Worker-Allowed": "/" to subpage containing service worker.
+If you still want our code to work globally in that case, you have to set the scope as default - ‘/’ and add the following response header: "Service-Worker-Allowed": "/" to subpage containing service worker.

 You need to integrate each project by placing the integration script in the corresponding website subdirectory source code and service worker in the subdirectory folder of the server.

-Sometimes when there is no possibility to add more than one worker, you can try importing subdomains’ service workers into main service worker and write logic to use them conditionally.
+Sometimes when there is no possibility to add more than one worker, you can try importing subdomains’ service workers into the main service worker and write logic to use them conditionally.

 Every sign-up for notifications appears in the browser settings.
 Instructions for disabling notifications vary among different browsers.